definitelyprobably/alnitak/README.rst

 Since Let's Encrypt certificates are typically renewed well before they expire, even after a certificate is renewed the previous certificates are still valid.
 The solution to the above problem is therefore quite simple: continue to use the old certificate until the TLSA records for the new certificate are published, and only then have your service use the new certificate.
 This will work because as long as there exists one TLSA record that matches the certificate being offered, authentication will succeed: the existence of other TLSA records that do not match is not taken as an authentication failure as long as at least one record matches.

 Operationally, however, this involves a little bit of work on the server to implement.
-There is where *Alnitak* can help.
+This is where *Alnitak* can help.

 How Alnitak Works
 =================